Syllabus

 Communication

-I take great pride in having open and daily communication with both students and parents.
 Starting the second or third week of school, you will receive a daily email from me that tells what we did in class that day, what the homework is, and other important information.
 Both students and parents will receive this email, so please be sure your email information is correct on Skyward and on the sheet that you send back to me.
 This is my way of letting parents know what is going on in class and so that parents, students, and myself can all be on the same page.
 If you ever have any questions or concerns, email is the quickest way to reach me.
 I check my email daily and will respond within 24 hours unless I am out of the building on sick leave or it is a weekend.
+Please note that I do not respond to emails outside of school hours.

-This is an English/Language Arts class.
-Readers are leaders and it is important that students are reading independently both in and out of the classroom.
+Readers are leaders and since this is ELA, it is important that students are reading independently both in and out of the classroom.
 It is an expectation that students have a book of their choice with them at all times.
 We will try to find time every two weeks to visit our school library, but I also have a classroom library boasting hundreds of books for your student to access.
 I encourage you to read as a family at home and to quiz your students about what they are reading.
 The best way to get better at ELA and writing is to read.
 Seriously, it is that easy.